 Not really.
 But I was VERY strongly warned.
 I’m pretty sure I heard the curator mumbling, “Stupid American” as he walked off.

 After this we wandered the beautiful winding streets around the museum, full of enchanted alleyways, twists and turns.
 We were looking for something to eat.
-After looking at multiple menus we settled on a cute, tiny tapas place and that’s when it happened.
+After looking at multiple menus we settled on a cute, tiny tapas place.
+That’s when it happened.
 I realized I was in love with Spain.

 To be honest I didn’t really know what Spanish food entailed.
 I ignorantly thought it would be similar to Mexican.
 I now know that Spanish food is one of my favorites on the planet.
-Give me tapas any day and I’m golden.
 At this first spot we ate veal sweetbreads, grilled octopus, and braised oxtail.
 Everything was out of this world.
 My only complaint was I didn’t have a bigger stomach.
 I wish I could show you a picture, but at that point we were trying to play it cool and not act like tourists.

 That lasted for about 3 hours.
 Then we took this.